-Stave One – in which Scrooge reveals how burnt out he is
+Stave One – in which Scrooge reveals just how burnt out he really is.

 Old Dr Marley was dead.
 As dead as the NHS would be within a couple of years if things didn’t start to improve soon.
 And, as far as Dr Ebenezer Scrooge was concerned, Jacob Marley was better off out of it.
 Scrooge and Marley had been long term partners and Scrooge greatly missed his former colleague who had died several years earlier.
 This was not the result of any affection he had had for the man, that was not in Scrooge’s nature, but rather on account of the fact that, due to the national shortage of GPs, he had been unable to find a replacement, and his workload had consequently increased beyond the point of being manageable.